awilliams363/FinalProject/README.md

 *Ill likely be getting rid of the Contact Us section, but some of features in it may be useful for building the notification function

-*Other Notes:
+Other Notes:
 ---
     -the sourcecode used issuebooks and viewbook for the borrow and borrow record functions.
-I've change the front end names to borrow and borrow record but Ill keep the names the same as the source code on the backend
+    -I've change the front end names to borrow and borrow record but Ill keep the names the same as the source code on the backend
     -the to view the databse you'll need sqlite viewer -many of the databse tables a columns came with the source code.
 Ill be updating the column names and dataypes to match the project
     -If you update anything to do with the database you may have to run makemigrations in the terminal to see the changes